mnsDZ/Fashion-image-classification/README.md

  month = {June},
  year = {2016}
  }

+# Conclusion
+As conclusion, it can be said that the required goals have been gracefully accomplished for the given work.
+The complete framework allows the user to perform clothes image classification.
+We can consider this project as part of a global Fashion Recommendation System project focused on a deep learning architecture.
+The implemented deep learning algorithm helps to identify fashion-related items in an image.
+To identify and classify the object, detailed image analysis, and processing is required

 # License
 Feel free to use any part of my implementation as per requirement.
 Reach out to me if you make something using it, I would love to hear from you.